Welcome to Hartshill Academy

 We look forward to welcoming your children to Hartshill Academy in September.

-We are so pleased you have chosen to join us in September 2022 and wanted to provide you with information about the school to help you to look forward and get ready for joining Year 7.
-Starting a new school can bring with it a few anxieties and we hope by giving you information and a point of contact you will feel ready to make this move.
+We are so pleased you have chosen to join us in September 2023 and wanted to provide you with information about the school to help you to look forward and get ready for joining Year 7.
+Starting a new school can bring with it some anxiety and we hope by giving you information and a point of contact you will feel ready to make this move.

 All our new Year 7 pupils will be in a tutor group with other Year 7 pupils.
-We are in regular contact with all the primary schools and in particular the Year 6 teachers who are providing us with information to help ensure every pupil has a successful start at Hartshill Academy.
+We are in regular contact with all the primary schools and, in particular, the Year 6 teachers and SENCOs, who are providing us with information to help ensure every pupil has a successful start at Hartshill Academy.
 They will let us know what friendship groups work well together so pupils do not need to worry about not knowing anyone on their first day.

-In early June we will email you a MAT Transition Form.
-On this form you will find a number of questions to answer and information that we would like you to read.
-The form is completed electronically and replies will automatically be sent back to us at Hartshill Academy once you click submit.
+Within June, we will email you a MAT Transition Form.
+On this form you will find several questions to answer and information that we would like you to read.
+The form is completed electronically, and replies will automatically be sent back to us at Hartshill Academy once you click ‘submit’.
 You will find details of term dates, uniform requirements, free school meals and lots of other key information.

 We want to make it as easy as possible for you to contact us, so we have set up a dedicated email address for any queries you or your child may have regarding transition.
 This is: HHATransitions@midlandat.co.uk